Yes. Online therapy is an option.

 If you are a youth/parent and you are looking for referrals for a therapist I would suggest:

 I hold the belief and understanding that we all have a unique spiritual and religious path.
 I find the work of IFS to be grounded in spirituality.
 I find spirituality an important piece of life.
 I welcome all religious perspectives and am here to help you grapple with questions you have around your own faith and spiritual journey.
-As I am a liberal Christian myself, which a Masters in Divinity I have a deeper grounding in Christianity.
-Though I value perspectives different than mine.
-I enjoy exploring clients spiritual sides and when appropriate using spirituality as a resource.
+As I am a liberal Christian myself, with a Masters in Divinity, I have a deeper grounding in Christianity.
+However, I value perspectives different than mine.
+I have the most contact and work with Christianity, Judaism, Buddhism and Spiritual but not religious folks.
+I enjoy exploring clients spiritual sides and when appropriate and using spirituality as a resource.

 No, I use IFS with individuals.
 We explore your internal world and learn how your internal dynamics may seem like a family.
 We work to learn about parts of you and work within your system.
 You can read more about IFS on the IFS page.

 Yes, online therapy is effective.
 In fact for some people it is even more effective than in person session.
 Particularly for people who have strong protectors that keep them from wanting to show feelings in the presence of another human.
-There is a way in which having a screen between the you and me can open up a space for emotions to come forth easier.
+Maybe it’s a social anxiety or a feeling that I’m “not allowed to cry in front of other’s,” or a sense that I have to “take care of other’s feelings.”
+As you sit in the comfort of your home you may find the social pressures are able to slightly ease allowing you access to more of your full experience of feelings.
+There is a way in which having a screen between you and me can open up a space for emotions to come forth easier.
 As well, I have found I can continue to be attuned to you and hold the therapeutic space in a similar way I hold the space for in person sessions.
-As you will be at home, you will have the comfort of your own belongings, which can create more relaxation.
+You will also have the comfort of your own belongings around you, which can create more relaxation.

 However, with online therapy it is important you are mindful of your own environment.
 You will have to take control of going to a room that is away from others in your household.
+You may find you want to use headphones.
 You want to provide yourself with the privacy needed to be open and honest with yourself and me.
 You will want to find a space free from distractions, shut off your phone, be away from others, to honor your therapy time.

 For an individual 50 min session I charge $225.